 Finding Colleen Fulmer (profile, from EEWC Update, 2004).

 Book review of Strength for the Journey by Diana Butler Bass (from EEWC Update, Winter, 2003)

 Come, Holy Mother (From EEWC Update, review of Kathryn Christian’s CD of sacred lullabies for all ages on comforting songs about God’s motherly love.
 Fall, 2002)

-Mysticism, Music, Marriage, and Ministry: A Profile of Kathryn and Brian Christian, Part 1 (from EEWC Update, Fall, 2000).
+Mysticism, Music, Marriage, and Ministry: A Profile of Kathryn and Brian Christian.
+Two-part article from EEWC Update, Fall and winter issues, 2000).